NeuroDataDesign/ProgLearn_2021-2022/Amy_van_Ee/Literature Notes/Brieman, 2001.md

 **Remarks and conclusions**
 - Random forests are not effective in prediction, but can make for accurate classifiers and regressors
-    - Adaptvign bagging algorithm can reduce bias, but changes the training set like arcing
+    - Adaptive bagging algorithm can reduce bias, but changes the training set like arcing
     - Forests - can give accurate results without needing to change the training set